mamokarz/getting-started/DCF_Demo.md

   [28] .strtab           STRTAB          00000000 059a50 000f14 00      0   0  1
   [29] .shstrtab         STRTAB          00000000 05a964 000112 00      0   0  1
 ```
-As a result, you can see in the section 9, that .text starts at the relative position 0x00000260, which we shall add to the installed address 0x08050000, resulting in the address 0x08050260.
+As a result, you can see in Section 9, that `.text` starts at the relative position 0x00000260, which we shall add to the installed address 0x08050000, resulting in the address 0x08050260.
 The address may be different in your compilation.
 ```
 add-symbol-file build/samples/key_vault.1/key_vault.1.elf 0x08050260
 ```